bartificer/programming-by-stealth/docs/pbs43.md

 ## Aside — Function Hoisting

-Since we’ve now mentioned the concept of hoisting, I should point out that variables aren’t the only things that get hoisted in JavaScript, function declarations do too, and that hasn’t changed in ES6.
+Since we’ve now mentioned the concept of hoisting, I should point out that variables aren’t the only things that get hoisted in JavaScript.
+Function declarations do too, and that hasn’t changed in ES6.

 The following works in all versions of JavaScript, including ES6: